alphaorderly/Magic-Mirror-v2-React-module-template/README.md

 - Reinstall (`yarn install`) is unnecessary unless you also change dependencies.
 - Rebuild is unnecessary while using the watch build (`yarn dev`).
 For a fresh production bundle you can still run `yarn build` (optional).

-If you also want to rename CSS / dataset prefixes (not required), manually search `mmm-reactsample` or `reactsample` and replace—safe to ignore for single instance usage.

 ## Troubleshooting